kylelogue/mustard-ui/README.md

 ## Become a Contributor
 Mustard UI is provided free of cost because of the contributions that are made from developers like you.
 If you'd like to see this project grow, we would love it if you could submit a pull request to the project on GitHub.

-## License
+## Copyright and License
+Copyright 2018 Kyle Logue.
 This project is licensed under the MIT License.